 Practicing the Leger Shuttle Run

 VPD POPAT practices are on Tuesday nights, some of which include a practice Leger Shuttle Run after everyone has run the POPAT.
-Contact VPD Athletic Therapist Rebecca Swan at email@example.com to ask about practice POPAT sessions and dates that include the Leger Shuttle Run.
+Once you have been invited to write the three-hour exam, contact VPD Athletic Therapist Rebecca Swan at email@example.com to ask about practice POPAT sessions and dates that include the Leger Shuttle Run.

 There are many Leger Shuttle Run or “beep test” Apps that are free to download on smartphones, making it fairly accessible to practice on your own.